space-station-os/demo_overall_ISS_ECLSS_simulation_for_oxygen_recycling/README.md

 ## RESULTS FOR MODEL IN PROCESS
 Results will be given for a 30-day simulation where data is shown every hour.
 Results like CSV.
-## FUNTIONS OF THE MODEL:
+## FUNTIONS OF THE MODEL
-  -Material transfer.
+  -Material transfer./
   -Amount of substance in each device per hour.

 ## RUN THE SIMULATION